Wild Camping in Dartmoor National Park

 There are a few bank holidays coming up and you might be wondering what to do.
 Last summer me and my boyfriend had the same dilemma.
 As we started planning our mini break quite last minute we quickly realized that most places filled up already.
 It seemed impossible to book B&Bs and it made me think back of our day trip to the Seven Sisters during the Easter holidays.
 It was really nice, but the bus was packed and super late due to the big traffic and the paths were filled with tourists as well.

 Soon we came up with the perfect idea.
 A place which was stunning, peaceful and quiet and didn’t require much planning ahead.
-We decide to go wild camping to Dartmoor.
+We decided to go wild camping to Dartmoor.

 I love hiking and camping, but have never done wild camping in my life, so this was slightly new territory for me.
 I was mostly worried if I will be able to carry my heavy backpack and if we will be able to find water to drink.
+You will probably laugh at me, but I only just learned what are the straps for on my backpack.
+Great hiking tip: always fasten your hip belt and adjust your shoulder straps, this way the bag’s weight rests on your hips.
 Even though the weather wasn’t always on our side we had a nice long weekend.

 It is legal to wild camp in most places in Dartmoor.
 HERE is a map of the places where you are welcome to pitch up a tent.

-The military occasionally have firing days in Dartmoor.
+The military occasionally has firing days in Dartmoor.
 You need to check this HERE before your visit and make sure you stay away from that area.

-Check weather forecast and make sure you have warm, waterproof clothing.
+Check the weather forecast and make sure you have warm, waterproof clothing.

 How to get to Dartmoor: